👇SCROLL DOWN TO DOWNLOAD A FREE INDIVIDUAL DEVELOPMENT PLAN TEMPLATE👇

 One of the most important factors that go into boosting employee retention rates is just how much you are willing to invest in your employees.
 This is where individual development plans truly shine.
 Investing in your team doesn’t begin and end with paychecks!

-That is why in this article, we will be discussing the basics of individual development plans (IDP), their benefits, and the core components of an employee development plan.
+That is why in this article, we will be focusing on the basics of individual development plans (IDP), their benefits, and the core components of an employee development plan.
 This way, by the time you are done reading this, you will be able to create an individual development plan template of your own.

 To put it simply, an individual development plan is an agreed-upon strategy that outlines an individual’s goals, objectives, and actions for personal and professional growth.
 Typically crafted together between a manager and their direct report, the individual development plans serve as roadmaps for the career developments of direct reports.